 Pharmacy Licence Reinstatement

-Note the full licence fee applies for reinstatement.
+Note the full licence fee and a reinstatement fee apply for pharmacy licence reinstatement.

 For further information on the reinstatement (renewal) requirements, please refer to the Pharmacy Licensure Guide.